-Car Hire: We’ve used RentalCars.com for car hire all over the world.
-It’s a car hire comparison site and I’m more than happy to recommend them to you.
+Car Hire: We use this car comparison site for car hire all over the world and I’m more than happy to recommend them to you.

 Big Sur Coast Highway, California